mjwgeek/USRP2M17-Selector/README.md

        sudo visudo

-     Add the following lines at the end for AllstarLink
+     Add the following lines at the end for AllStarLink

        www-data ALL=(ALL) NOPASSWD: /var/www/html/m17/update_usrp2m17.sh